a-down/job-notebook-application-tracker/README.md

 ## Project Journal

+### October 6, 2023

+  Today I built the modal component that will wrap various nested children on the site (individual applications, add application form, login/signup forms).
+When that was built, I added the elements that need to render dynamically on the dashboard aside.

 ### October 5, 2023

   I decided to use [Clerk](https://clerk.com) for my authentication/user needs.
 I will store user models in Clerk and use Clerk's user data to call information from MongoDB.
 It was a long day of studying, researching, and tutorials, but I am proud of where the page is at today!